Research

 Doctoral Research

-Plantas Maestras: Inter-species communication in Amazonian traditional knowledge
+Plantas Maestras: Inter-species communication in Peruvian Amazonia

 Cultural Anthropology, Te Herenga Waka - Victoria University of Wellington